Thursday, November 1 – Zacapa, Guatemala to La Entrada, Honduras – 197 km

 However, given the traffic in Bogota (absolutely crazy, hundreds of motorcycles lane splitting everywhere, vehicles making turns into heavy traffic flows by just edging in until others have to yield a bit) we decided not to ride to Zipaquirá where we’d hoped to see the Salt Cathedral.
 We just didn’t have time to get there and back, so we just headed back to our hotel.
 Riding in Bogota traffic is even more of an all-senses required happening than I imagined.
 But we arrived safe and sound back at the Golden Hotel where we rolled the bikes into the lobby for safe parking.
 I think they are much bigger than the hotel staff expected, but they moved some furniture around to make room for us!

 We then roamed the area doing a bit of shopping – Tony picked up new driving lights and Rick got a spare chain for his bike.
 I looked at a helmet that Tony thought might work (been having trouble with the intercom which hasn’t worked in my helmet since we left home … kind of an isolating way to ride for thousands of kilometres!).
 Anyway, I decided not to get it, but we had a good time just walking around the neighbourhood.
 We were also on a quest for beer which seems very hard to find.
 It seems most restaurants don’t have licenses, and grocery stores don’t carry much.
-One huge grocery store only had Corona (yuck – tastes like skunks smell, I think!) rather than any selection.
-Seems odd, but we finally found a Columbia made beer and picked up a few to enjoy back at the hotel.
+One huge grocery store only had Corona (yuck!) rather than any selection.
+We finally found a Colombia-made beer and picked up a few to enjoy back at the hotel.

 Tony spent some time that evening putting his new driving lights on his bike.
 I’m not sure what the hotel staff thought of bike maintenance going on in their lobby, but no one complained to him.
 Then we headed out for a bite and stopped at a couple of different places selling different types of street food.
 Maybe not as good as what we had last night, but it certainly filled our bellies.

-Friday, November 16 – Visit to Montserrat, Bogota, drive to Zipaquirá
+Friday, November 16 – Visit to Monserrate, Bogota, drive to Zipaquirá

 I realized again at this location how difficult it would be to get around this city if one was disabled.
 The sidewalks and pavements are uneven in many places, but at Monserrate the cobbled and sloped walking areas would be almost impossible on anything less than two sturdy feet.

-After strolling around for a little bit we caught the furnicular back down the hill – decided the 10,000 foot elevation would be more steps down than any of us wanted to make.
-We would have liked to try out the cable car, but it doesn’t start running until noon, so we went down the same way we came up.
-Ubered back to the hotel to get ready for this afternoons ride out of Bogota.
+After strolling around for a little bit we caught the funicular back down as the 10,000-foot elevation would be more steps down than we wanted to make.
+We would have liked take the cable car, but it doesn’t start running until noon, so we went down the same way we came up.
+Ubered back to the hotel to get ready for this afternoon’s ride out of Bogota.

 We only rode 55 km this afternoon and it was the hardest I think I’ve ever ridden.
-We were headed to Zipaquirá for the night, a destination chosen to get us out of Bogota and also close to the Salt Cathdral, a stop that we were interned in seeing.
+We were headed to Zipaquirá for the night, a destination chosen to get us out of Bogota and also close to the Salt Cathedral, a spot that we were interested in seeing.
 We had hoped to arrive in Zipaquirá in time to tour the salt cathedral this afternoon, but that didn’t happen.

 For almost 40 km we crawled along in crazy traffic – many lanes of traffic narrowing down to a few in several places, huge volumes of traffic with all drivers (especially those of large trucks and buses) assuming all motorcycles will lane split and that’s the only space they might want/need.
 If we didn’t have big panniers on, weighing the bikes down, we might have considered it, but we aren’t too interested in squeezing between huge vehicles, just to save a few seconds.
 But with the very slow moving traffic, it took more than 2 hours to cover the 55 km.
 Both clutch and brake hands were sore by the times we got to our hostel.
 Tony hadn’t realized it was a hostel when he booked it so Rick decided to find his own place, and we had a semi comfortable night in our room.